idixd33-code/NutriSnap/README.md

 - **Traditional Development**: Would take 2-4 weeks with a full team
 - **Bolt.new Approach**: Completed in hours with AI assistance
 - **Quality**: Enterprise-grade code with best practices

-> **The Bolt.new Advantage**: Instead of spending weeks on boilerplate setup, debugging configuration, and context-switching between different tools, developers can focus on business logic and user experience.
-Claude AI handles the technical complexity!

 ---